rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-create-new-group.md

     oc get pods -n ${TEAM_NAME}-ci-cd
     ```

-10. We are going to create a Gitlab Personal Access Token (PAT).
-The token is a more secure and reliable method for accessing Gitlab from our scripts later on.
-Note, that for reference's sake, you can also generate a PAT in Gitlab under User > Settings > Access Tokens in the Web UI.
+10. We are going to create a GitLab Personal Access Token (PAT).
+The token is a more secure and reliable method for accessing GitLab from our scripts later on.
+Note, that for reference's sake, you can also generate a PAT in GitLab under User > Settings > Access Tokens in the Web UI.
 We use a helper script here to help automate that process.
 To generate the token, open a terminal if you have not got one open and run the following commands.

     <p class="tip">
-    The Gitlab user must be the same used to create the <b>team group</b>, and the <b>tech-exercise</b> project.
+    The GitLab user must be the same used to create the <b>team group</b>, and the <b>tech-exercise</b> project.
 Currently, only the owners are allowed to commit changes.
     </p>

-    Export your Gitlab username.
+    Export your GitLab username.

     ```bash
     export GITLAB_USER=<YOUR_GITLAB_USER>
     ```

-    Export your Gitlab password.
+    Export your GitLab password.

     ```bash
     export GITLAB_PASSWORD=<YOUR_GITLAB_PASSWORD>